AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 Any contributions you make are of course greatly appreciated.

-If you enjoy my content and you want to donate me a cup of coffe, you can do [here](paypal.me/albertomontalesi).
+If you enjoy my content and you want to donate me a cup of coffee, you can do [here](paypal.me/albertomontalesi).

 ## Table of contents